shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai/README.md

 ∙ Shawna Tuli Google Certificate in Capstone: Applying Project Management in the Real World

+"I had the pleasure of working with Shawna while she was one of the key members from Accenture / Avanade team leading the students from University of California at Irvine in the Capstone course.
+During this course, leaders AI / Data Analytics from industry team up with student to utilize AI in addressing some of society challenges.
+Shawna led a data exploration and model development for predicting diabetes for different demographics in the state and helped build research-based credential.
+Shawna led the team and did a great job - she is a true "Teacher at Heart" working well by helping and guiding the students vs. doing all the work and also "managed up" well when working with the professors.
+Thanks for the dedication, effort and the wonderful result.
+AI for the Good!!" - Marty Hodgett (Accenture Southern California Managing Director)

 "Shawna has that rare blend of technical development and execution skills.
 She has demonstrated over her career the ability to develop deep research initiatives in the Data & AI space and then turn those ideas into action with a right execution.
 In particular, she has developed deep expertise around analytical solutions, with a focus on recommendation and propensity modeling.
 What's more Shawna is a hard working and a great communicator." - Rani Aknapuram (Avanade Group Manager, Data & AI)

 "It is an honor to provide feedback for Shawna on her above and beyond contribution to UC Irvine Capstone program which is part of Accenture/Avanade university outreach program.